NWPU-903PR/LPI-CNNCP/README.md

 Example：
 1$3UZK-3$3UZK-A$MAHKKGLGSTRNG#GGUCAAGAUGGUA

-(2) If the sequence length of the experiment data exceeds the fixed length range, it can be processed according to file ./Example/Example_RPI2241.
+(2) If the sequence length of the experiment data exceeds the fixed length range, it can be processed in the following format.

 Sample pair naming format: